 - Human papillomavirus (HPV) test

 Colposcopy is an examination of your cervix, vagina and vulva using a magnifying instrument.
 During a colposcopy, your doctor may determine where the abnormal cells are growing and the degree of abnormality.
 A sample of cells (biopsy) may be taken for testing.
 The biopsy results may indicate cervical intraepithelial neoplasia (another term for dysplasia), which is graded as CIN I, II or III.

 Treatment and follow-up for cervical dysplasia

 Often, with mild dysplasia, no treatment is needed.
 In most cases, mild dysplasia resolves on its own and doesn't become cancerous.
 Your doctor may recommend follow-up in a year to check for additional changes.

-Whether you have mild or severe dysplasia, it's likely your doctor will recommend Pap testing every six months or, with mild dysplasia, HPV testing yearly to monitor your condition and check for recurrences of dysplasia.
-After two consecutive normal Pap smears, your doctor will likely recommend resuming annual Pap smears if you've had severe dysplasia, and Pap smears every one to three years if you've had mild dysplasia.
+Whether you have mild or severe dysplasia, it's likely your doctor will recommend Pap and HPV testing in a year to monitor your condition and check for recurrences of dysplasia.
+If you have a negative Pap smear and HPV test at that appointment, your doctor may recommend resuming Pap smears and HPV testing every three to five years, based on age-specific recommendations.

 - Ferri FF.
 Cervical dysplasia.
 In: Ferri's Clinical Advisor 2017.
 Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
 Accessed Jan.
 4, 2017.